b0bu/terraform-azure-alz-subscription-factory/readme.md

 ### subscription factory
-Deploy connectivity subscription containing

-- vwan
-- azure firewall
-- azure firewall manager
-- express route gw
-- vpn gw

-Module focuses on MCA account for testing purposes
+Deploy baseline subscirptions in accordance with CAF guidance.
+The billing construct is for microsoft customer account (mca) for testing purposes.

 ### Requirements
 a `backend.conf` file containing